Skip to the main content

 • Other routine measurements deemed appropriate based on medical and family history

-5. Detect any cognitive impairment patients may have
+5. Detect any cognitive impairments patients may have

-Assess cognitive function by direct observation, considering information from the patient, family, friends, caregivers, and others.
-Consider using a brief cognitive test, health disparities, chronic conditions, and other factors that contribute to increased cognitive impairment risk.
-Alzheimer’s and Related Dementia Resources for Professionals webpage has more information.
+Assess cognitive function by direct observation or reported observations from the patient, family, friends, caregivers, and others.
+Consider using brief cognitive tests, health disparities, chronic conditions, and other factors that contribute to increased cognitive impairment risk.
+Alzheimer’s and Related Dementias Resources for Professionals has more information.

 Base written screening schedule on the:

-7. Update patient’s list of risk factors and conditions where you recommend primary, secondary, or tertiary interventions or report whether they’re underway
+7. Update the patient’s list of risk factors and conditions

 Include:

-• Mental health conditions, including depression, substance use disorder(s), and cognitive impairment
+• Mental health conditions, including depression, substance use disorders, and cognitive impairments

 • Risk factors or identified conditions